bnfour/md-mods/readme.md

 sprite size.

 ##### Spritesheet resolution
-The spritesheet must have 8 sprites (5 characters, 3 elfins) per row; so its width should be 8 times the width of a single sprite.
+The spritesheet must have 8 sprites (5 characters, 3 elfins) per row -- its width should be 8 times the width of a single sprite.
 The height must also be divisible by the sprite size, as the sprites are square.
-There should be enough rows to cover all existing characters and elfins; for now, an 8×8 grid will suffice.
+There should be enough rows to cover all existing characters and elfins; for now, an 8×8 grid will suffice, as shown by default spritesheets.

 Continuing the example, the size of custom spritesheet for 2560×1440 should be:
 - width: 8 × 53 = 424 px